 Opinion: our columnist Gavin Green on the future of internal combustion engines

 Our view is that many drivers, especially those doing long-distance trips and motorway miles (say 20,000+ miles a year), will likely still be financially better off picking a diesel car, on account of its better mpg.
 Check out typical fuel economy figures in our long-term tests to calculate your expected annual fuel bills – to see if you’d be better off with a diesel car.
 We’d wager many motorists will still be better off at the black pump.

 If you consider the oil refinery infrastructure and the sheer volume of diesel vehicles on British roads (the SMMT tells CAR magazine there are 13.8 million diesel cars, vans and lorries registered today), you realise that the fuel cannot simply be abolished overnight.
 The country simply cannot switch wholesale from or to any one fuel source, whether that’s petrol, diesel, electricity or hydrogen.
 This will be a phased paradigm shift, most observers agree, rather than an overnight change.

 Our forecast is that diesel will continue as part of the energy mix for many years to come (albeit with a falling market share), but will continue to clean up its act with the latest technology.
 Future legislation in Europe will impose ever-tougher emissions controls on cars that do burn fuel.
-So you can expect future Euro 7 and, eventually, Euro 8 laws to clamp down on pollutants even further, meaning you can in fact buy a modern diesel car with confidence for some years to come.
+So you can expect future Euro 7 laws from 2025 to clamp down on pollutants even further, meaning you can in fact buy a modern diesel car with confidence for some years to come.

 Browse diesel cars for sale

 Will manufacturers stop selling diesel?

 Admittedly, some car makers have vested interests in continuing to sell diesel engines.
 Just consider your typical usage before making your mind up – and don’t believe the hysterical headlines you may read in the popular press.